Japan court clears way to restarting Kansai Electric nuclear plants

 "Restarting its nuclear fleet is critical to restoring the health of Kansai's balance sheet," said O'Sullivan.

+After a brief rise, Kansai Electric shares turned lower and were down about 2 percent in late afternoon trade, versus a 0.3 percent fall in the broader market.

-(Additional reporting by Aaron Sheldrick, Yuka Obayashi and Ayai Tomisawa; Editing by William Mallard and Tom Hogue)
+(Additional reporting by Aaron Sheldrick and Yuka Obayashi; Editing by William Mallard and Tom Hogue)